-Policy Number: Policy S Subject:
+Policy Number: Policy Subject:

-GA-14 ACCES SERVI SSIBILITY STANDARDS FOR CUSTOMER CE
+GA-14 CR-14 & ACCESSIBILITY POLICY

+' ssibility Standards for Customer Service GA-14 and former CR-14)

-LEGISLATIVE REFERENCE AUTHORITY Accessibility for Ontarians with Disabilities Act, 2005, S.O.
+LEGISLATIVE AUTHOR TIES Accessibility for Ontarians with Disabilities Act, 2005, S.O.
 2005, c.
 11 Accessibility Standards for Customer Service, O Reg.
-429/07 Ontario Human Rights Code, R.S.O.
+429/07 Integrated Accessibility Standards, Ontario Regulation 191/11 Ontario Human Rights Code, R.S.O.
 1990, c.
-H. 19
+H. 19 Ontario Police Services Act, R.S.O.
+1990, section 31 (1)(c)

-DATE APPROVED December 19, 2011
+DATE APPROVED 19 December 2011 (Accessibility Standards for Customer Service Policy)

-DATE REVIEWED 2013
+DATE REVIEWED 2013, 2014, 2015

-DATE AMENDED
+DATE AMENDED 28 July 2014, 26 October 2015

-DATE TO BE REVIEWED 2016
+DATE TO BE REVIEWE 2016

-REPORTING REQUIREMENT Reporting on compliance to be included in annual Board Performance Report
+REPORTING REQUIRE MENTS On progress in meeting the multi-year Accessibility Plan: annually to the Board.
+On Compliance: every three years to the Provincial Director, with the next report due by 31 December 2017.
+This report also to be submitted to the Board.

-LEGISLATIVE REFERENCES / AUTHORITIES
+LEGISLATIVE AUTHORITIES

-- The Accessibility for Ontarians with Disabilities Act, 2005 (AODA) was enacted into law by the Provincial Government in 2005 to ensure the development, implementation and enforcement of accessibility standards in order to achieve accessibility for Ontarians with disabilities with respect to goods, services, facilities, accommodation, employment, buildings, structures and premises on or before January 1, 2025. - The Accessibility Standards for Customer Service Regulation 429/07 (ASCS) is the first of five sets of standards to be issued by the Provincial Government in support of the AODA.
+- The Accessibility for Ontarians with Disabilities Act, 2005 (AODA) was enacted into law by the Provincial Government in 2005 to ensure the development, implementation and enforcement of accessibility standards in order to achieve accessibility for Ontarians with disabilities with respect to goods, services, facilities, accommodation, employment, buildings, structures and premises. - The Accessibility Standards for Customer Service Regulation 429/07 (ASCS) became law on January 1, 2008 and was the first of five sets of standards to be issued by the Provincial Government in support of the AODA.
 The Regulation establishes accessibility standards for customer service and applies to every designated public sector organization, and to every other person or organization that has at least one employee in Ontario and that provides goods or services to members of the public or other third parties.

-The Regulation became law on January 1, 2008 and police services and police services boards must be compliant as of January 1, 2012. - Section 1 of the Ontario Human Rights Code, R.S.O.
+- The Integrated Accessibility Standards Regulation 191/11 (IASR) was enacted in 2011 and is a consolidation of accessibility standards in the following five areas: General; Information and Communications; Employment; Transportation; Design of Public Spaces (Accessibility for the Built Environment). - Section 1 of the Ontario Human Rights Code, R.S.O.
 1990, c.
-H. 19 states that, "Every person has a right to equal treatment with respect to services, goods and facilities, without discrimination because of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, age, marital status, family status or disability."
+H. 19 states that, "Every person has a right to equal treatment with respect to services, goods and facilities, without discrimination because of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, age, marital status, family status or disability." - Under Section 31(1)(c) of the Police Services Act the Board is responsible for the provision of adequate and effective police services in the municipality and shall establish policies for the effective management of the police force.
+This policy addresses the provision of services to persons with disabilities by the Ottawa Police Service.